tshepang/blog-movies/content/movies/Changeling (2008).rst

 gives his best performance I've yet seen.
 The story itself is okay enough, but I enjoyed it a lot more on the first viewing.
-I also enjoyed Anjelina Jolie's performance as grieving mother on that first viewing than on this revisit, going as far as calling it her best yet.
+I also enjoyed Anjelina Jolie's performance as grieving mother on that first viewing than on this revisit, even going as far as calling it her best yet.